The truth about Second hand shoes, cont… interview with a top kids’ podiatrist

 And, finally, there’s shoes.
 When we first started thinking about The Shoe Problem, J still had a lot of space left in the shiny pair he owned.
 Now, it’s a race to see whether he can kick them into dust before his toes push through the ends.
 After speaking to Laura West, I’d resigned myself to the fact that shoes were non-negotiable, one of those things on which you just have to spend money in order to get a properly fitting pair that wouldn’t cripple your kid’s inner Ussian Bolt before he even made it to the starting block.

-But then Tracy Byrne emailed.
-Tracy is a podiatrist and leading paediatric researcher.
+But then Tracy Byrne emailed. .
 She specialises in infant foot development.
 She’s regularly in the press, commenting on everything from barefoot running to swollen feet in pregnancy.
 Basically, she’s as expert as they come.
 And here’s the thing: she thinks second hand shoes may not be the end of the world.
 In fact, if you know what to look for and what to avoid, it will be absolutely fine.

 So there is hope for our free year!
 Here’s what she had to say: